qTemiO/GraphAlgorithms/README.md

 # GraphAlgorithms
-<h4>Worshell-Floyd, Bellman-Ford and other algos for my study stuff</h4>
+<h4>Floyd-Worshel, Bellman-Ford and other algos for my study stuff</h4>

 Hello eveone, this is my PyQt5 project for some study-practice
+# Installation

 ## TO RUN this you should:
 1) Make an virtual enviroment